LightwheelAI/leisaac/docs/docs/docs/cloud_simulation/nvidia_brev.md

     --kit_args="--no-window --enable omni.kit.livestream.webrtc"
 ```

 Then you can open a new browser tab to view the UI.
-In this tab, paste the same address as the Visual Studio Code server, changing the end of the URL to: `/viewer`.
+In this tab, paste the same address as the Visual Studio Code server, changing the end of the URL to `/viewer`.

-:::info[EXAMPLE]
+:::info[Example]
-if VSCode is at `ec2.something.amazonaws.com`, then the UI can be accessed at `ec2.something.amazonaws.com/viewer`.
+If VS Code is at `ec2.something.amazonaws.com`, then the UI can be accessed at `ec2.something.amazonaws.com/viewer`.
 :::

 After a few seconds you should see the UI in the viewer tab.
 The first launch may take much longer as shaders are cached.

-Here is our demo video：
+Here is our demo video:

 <video
   controls